-So today’s post will share the results regarding social or career networking.
+So today’s post will share the research findings regarding social or career networking.
 Both the general results and the generational differences.

 On Thursday I will share the results of the job interview aspects of the survey.
-Again, general results and how those results differed by age.
+Again, general research findings and how the results differed by age.